samzhang111/samzhang111.github.io/_posts/2018-12-18-cats-on-ladders.md

 title: Cats on ladders
 date: 2018-12-18 12:00:00
 tag: geometry
-description: Test your geometric intuition with the following problem.
-A cat is sitting on a ladder leaning against the wall, and the ladder slips.
+description: A cat is sitting on a ladder leaning against the wall, and the ladder slips.
 What shape does the cat draw through the air?
 thumbnail: cats.png
 source: https://github.com/samzhang111/linesandcurves
 scripts: